 What it works: Shifting your weight like this works on core stability and strengthens your shoulders and quads.

 Mountain Climbers Pushup – How to do it: Start in a high plank, shoulders over wrists, hips tucked up toward belly button, and ribs drawn toward hips.
 Drive one knee toward your chest, then the other.
 After alternating eight times, perform two pushups, keeping your shoulders forward and elbows back toward ribs.

 Recommended sets/reps: 6-8 sets of 20 seconds.

 What it works: This is another fantastic strength and conditioning movement, which also works on core stability.

 Dumbbell Thrusters – How to do it: Hold dumbbells at shoulder height, elbows bent and palms facing each other, feet shoulder-width apart.
 Bend your knees and sit your hips back to lower into a squat.
 Explode back up, pushing the dumbbells directly overhead until arms are fully extended.
 Pause, then lower the weights as you squat.
 That’s one rep.

 Recommended sets/reps: 6-8 sets of 8 reps.

 What it works: It’s a compound exercise that combines a squat and a press.
 It strengthens the entire body while improving stamina and endurance.

 Dumbbell Power Cleans – How to do it: Stand with a dumbbell in each hand, feet shoulder-width apart.
-Lower the weights toward to the floor by pushing the hips back and keeping chest lifted and shoulders slightly in front of dumbbells.
-Push through your heels to extend your hips and simultaneously curl the dumbbells toward your shoulders, ending in partial squat.
-Finish by standing tall with dumbbells resting on shoulders.
+Lower the weights toward the floor by pushing the hips back and keeping chest lifted and shoulders slightly in front of dumbbells.
+Push through your heels to extend your hips and simultaneously curl the dumbbells toward your shoulders, ending in a partial squat.
+Finish by standing tall with dumbbells resting on your shoulders.
 That’s one rep.

 Recommended sets/reps: 4 sets of 12 reps.